DrummerViking/tools/Get-MRMRoamingXMLData/readme.md

 ```powershell
 PS C:\> .\Get-MRMRoamingXMLData.ps1 -DeleteConfigurationMessage
 ```
-In this example the script will delete the IPM.Configuration.MRM message from the user mailbox.
+In this example the script will delete the 'IPM.Configuration.MRM' message from the user's mailbox.
-An Administrator should run 'Start-ManagedFolderAssistant' to issue MRM service and recreate the message.
+An Administrator should run `Start-ManagedFolderAssistant` to issue MRM service and recreate the message.

 ## Version History:
 ### 2.20 - 05/25/2020